GENERAL TERMS AND CONDITIONS

 a) ask the seller or processor for an explanation,

 b) demand that the seller or the processor remove the condition thus created.

 9.9 If the buyer requests information about the processing of his personal data, the seller is obliged to provide him with this information.
 The seller has the right to request a reasonable payment not exceeding the costs necessary to provide the information for the provision of information according to the previous sentence.

 X. SENDING COMMERCIAL MESSAGES AND STORING COOKIES

 11.1.
-Unless otherwise agreed, all correspondence related to the purchase contract must be delivered to the other party in writing or in text form in accordance with the provisions of § 1819 of the Civil Code, by e-mail, in person or by registered mail (at the option of the sender).
-It is delivered to the buyer to the e-mail address specified in his user account.
+Unless otherwise agreed, all correspondence related to the purchase contract must be delivered to the other contracting party in writing or in text form in accordance with the provisions of § 1819 of the Civil Code, by electronic mail, in person or by registered mail through a postal service operator (at the sender’s choice).
+The buyer is delivered to the e-mail address specified in his user account.

 XII.
 FINAL PROVISIONS

 12.3.
-The purchase contract, including the GTC, is archived by the seller in electronic form and is not accessible.
+The purchase contract, including GTC, is archived by the seller in electronic form and is not accessible.

 12.5.
-Seller’s contact details: delivery address Prague 9, Českomoravská 2420/15a, postal code 1190 93, e-mail address email@example.com telephone +420 777 971 811.
+Seller’s contact details: delivery address Prague 9, Českomoravská 2420/15a, zip code 1190 93, e-mail address email@example.com telephone +420 777 971 811.

 12.6.
-These GTC are effective from 1.8.2017
+These GTC are effective from 1 August 2017

 In Prague on August 1, 2017